Anglo-Saxon settlement of Britain: Bede

-Gildas was Bede's main source for understanding the migration of what he called the "Angle or Saxon nation" (Anglorum sive Saxonum gens), but Bede made significant adaptations.
+Gildas's description of a conflict with mercenaries was Bede's main source for what he understood to be a migration of the "Angle or Saxon people" (Anglorum sive Saxonum gens), but Bede made significant adaptations.
 Bede is the oldest surviving source to name the "proud tyrant" as Vortigern, but his source for this name is unknown, and Bede may have misunderstood a British title, meaning "high ruler", as a personal name.
-Furthermore, although he reports Saint Germanus coming to Britain after this conflict began, he would have been dead by then.
-In Bede's semi-mythical account the call to the Saxons was initially answered by three boats led by two brothers, Hengist and Horsa ("Stallion and Horse"), and Hengist's son Oisc.
-Some modern scholars have suggested that "Hengist" and Oisc may represent memories of the same person as Ansehis, who was named in the Ravenna Cosmography as the chief of the "Old Saxons" who led his people to Britain.
-Bede believed that these Saxons had a region assigned to them in the eastern part of Britain.
-A bigger fleet followed according to him, representing the three most powerful tribes of Germania—the Angles, Saxons, and Jutes—and these were eventually followed by terrifying swarms.
+Although he reports Saint Germanus coming to Britain after this conflict began, he would have been dead by then, according to his understanding of when it happened.

+In Bede's semi-mythical account the Saxon mercenaries came in three boats led by two brothers, Hengist and Horsa ("Stallion and Horse"), and Hengist's son Oisc.
+Some modern scholars have suggested that "Hengist" and Oisc may represent memories of the same person as Ansehis, who was named in the Ravenna Cosmography as the chief of the "Old Saxons" in continental Europe who led his people to Britain.
+Bede claimed that this family were ancestors of the kings of Kent.

+A bigger fleet followed according to him, representing the three most powerful tribes of Germania — the Angles, Saxons and Jutes — and these were eventually followed by terrifying swarms.
 In a well-known passage, Bede gives a rough description of the homelands of these three peoples and describes the places in Britain where he believed they had settled: